AntonLukichev/node-imgoptimize/README.md

 **fm** - image format, list in config.js and default jpeg or webp (if browser supports it);<br>

 ## Example config
-Edit defaults config for you need
+Edit defaults config for you need (automatically created after the first run)
 ```
 ./config/config.js